 Though spring in Riyadh is likely to be much hotter than most expats are used to in springtime, it's well worth braving the heat to visit the annual Spring Festival.
 More than a million flowers are planted each year in specially designed formations that create a large image, and the final result is nothing less than spectacular.

-Held every year in July, this festival is a shopaholic's dream with bargains and discounts galore to be found.
+Held every year in October, this festival is a shopaholic's dream, with bargains and discounts galore to be found across more than 1,500 international brands.
 Goods such as garments, accessories, electronics, traditional jewellery and shisha are all available at the appointed spots throughout the city.